unityjaeger/QuickBounds/docs/Usage.md

 ```

 ## Frame Budget
 You can define the maximum frame time that the module will use up per frame to process zones.
-The time is passed in milliseconds and the default time is 0.25 milliseconds.
+The time is passed in milliseconds and the default time is 0.2 milliseconds.
+This frame budget **ONLY** cares about the checking of which zone a part is in, and does not include the time your callbacks take to run.
+As such, it is recommended to keep it at a low number, like the default 0.2 milliseconds.

 ```lua
 zoner.setFrameBudgetMs(1) --1 millisecond